niekados/Journey/TESTING.md

 - ### Adjust `delete_journal_entry` View

 **Bug Description**:
-There was an issue in the `delete_journal_entry` view that allowed unauthorized users to access the delete confirmation template for journal entries they did not own and posed a security risk.
+An issue in the delete_journal_entry view allowed unauthorized users to access the delete confirmation template for journal entries they didn’t own, although they couldn’t delete the entry from the database.

 **Bug Fix**:
 The code was adjusted to ensure that only the owner of the journal entry can access the delete confirmation template.